brightmarch/vagrant-box/README.md

 * [brightmarch/debian-jessie64](https://app.vagrantup.com/brightmarch/boxes/debian-jessie64)

 ## Requirements
-Before building the box, please ensure the [vagrant-vbguest](https://github.com/dotless-de/vagrant-vbguest) plugin and VirtualBox 5.1.x (with guest extensions) are installed.
+Before building the box, please ensure the [vagrant-vbguest](https://github.com/dotless-de/vagrant-vbguest) plugin and VirtualBox 5.2.x (with guest extensions) are installed.

 ## Changelog

+### 3.3.1
+* Upgraded Node to 6.14.1.
+* Upgraded PHP to 7.2.4.
+* Upgraded PHP Composer to 1.6.4.
+* Compiled on VirtualBox 5.2.

 ### 3.3.0
 * Upgraded Debian to 8.10.0.